-This part is concerned with the selection of wiring cables for use in an electrical installation.
-It also deals with the methods of supporting such cables, ways in which they can be enclosed to provide additional protection, and how the conductors are identified.
-All such cables must conform in all respects with the approopriate BritishStandard.
+is concerned with the selection of wiring cables for use in an electrical is concerned with the methods of supporting such cables, ways in which is can be enclosed to provide additional protection, and how the conductors are infied.
+All such cables must conform in all respects with the approopriate Standard.

-2.3.1 - Cable insulation materials
+231 - Cable insulation materials